OmarThinks/OmarThinks/README.md

 Hi there 👋!
 My name is Omar Magdy, I live in Egypt, Giza, 6th of October city.

-## Education:
+## More about me:

+- I Graduated from the College of Engineering in June 2018
 - **[Full Stack Web Development Nano Degree](https://graduation.udacity.com/confirm/ELAEXGHP)**
-- I Graduated from the College of Engineering in June 2018.
 - Military Service: Completed.
-From March 2019 until June 2020.
+From March 2019 until June 2020

 ## Experiences: